labthings/labthings-fastapi/docs/source/structure.rst

 * `.property` may be used as a decorator analogous to Python's built-in ``@property``\ .
 It can also be used to mark class attributes as variables that should be available over HTTP.
 * `.setting` works similarly to `.property` but it is persisted to disk when the server stops, so the value is remembered.
-* `.thing_action` is a decorator that makes methods available over HTTP.
+* `.action` is a decorator that makes methods available over HTTP.
 * `.thing_slot` tells LabThings to supply an instance of another `.Thing` at runtime, so your `.Thing` can make use of it.

 Client Code